Blood Cancer Types

 Lymphoma

 Lymphoma is a type of cancer that develops from cells in the lymphatic system (part of the body’s immune system) called lymphocytes.
-Types of lymphoma include:
+Lymphocytes are white blood cells that aim to help the body fight off germs and other invaders.
+When these cells change, grow and multiply, lymphoma may develop.
+Common types of lymphoma include:

 Leukemia